purecloudlabs/genesys-cloud-streaming-client-webrtc-sessions/README.md

-# PureCloud Streaming Client WebRTC Sessions
+# Genesys cloud Streaming Client WebRTC Sessions

+## Breaking Change
+As of version 8.x, purecloud-streaming-client-webrtc-sessions has been renamed to genesys-cloud-streaming-client-webrtc-sessions

 ## Overview